dotnet/docs-maui/docs/platform-integration/essentials/haptic-feedback.md

 ---
 title: "Haptic Feedback"
-description: "Learn how to use the .NET MAUIHapticFeedback class in the Microsoft.Maui.Essentials namespace.
+description: "Learn how to use the .NET MAUI HapticFeedback class in the Microsoft.Maui.Essentials namespace.
 This class lets you control haptic feedback on a device." ms.date: 08/19/2021
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---